Sermon Commentary for Sunday, March 13, 2016

 The season of Lent, among other things and seasons, reminds us that the God who was faithful to Israel in the Exodus as well as her exile remains faithful.
 The God who has done such great things in our past is also doing amazing things now and will continue to do so in the future.
 In our own estrangement from God and each other, God sent Jesus the Christ into our world.
 He is the Living Water that nourishes us even in our wildernesses.
 Jesus is the Christ who promises never to leave or forsake us, even when we feel so terribly alone.

-Illustration Idea (from Scott Hoezee’s March 2013 CEP Old Testament sermon commentary)
+Illustration Idea (from Scott Hoezee’s 3/11/13 CEP Old Testament sermon article)

 In one of his many memorable clinical pieces, neurologist Oliver Sacks tells us about Jimmie, a man whose memory somehow became a sieve.
 Jimmie remains forever stuck thinking it’s 1945.
 Harry Truman is president, the war just ended, and this ex-sailor believes he has his whole future to look forward to.
 Sacks reports that Jimmie is a very nice, pleasant fellow with whom you can have a good conversation about a number of things.
 But if you leave the room after visiting with him for two hours and then return a short while later, he will greet you as if for the first time.